swimhelenhsu/StaRSFine/Spring2019Report.md

 </p>

 #### Trial 2
+Air bubbles
+exclusion zones existed
+was only pulling water from the third tube

 ## Future Work
 In the next several weeks of research, the team plans to test the apparatus for compatibility with sand and fluidization velocities.
 If the system is successful, the team will be advancing on the first bridged horizontal filter extraction method.
 This research could be very helpful to current and new plants.